 - If Sun Salutations were not in the warm up (in Ashtanga, only Sun Salutations are used for warming up), this sequence would start after the warm up

-- Sun Salutation benefits: Teachers use this sequence because many other poses can be added to the “flow”.
+- Sun Salutation benefits: Teachers use this yoga sequence because many other yoga poses can be added to the “flow”.
 Students like the sequence because it is something familiar in each class despite each class being slightly different.

 - Many classes work toward an “apex pose” which might be one or more harder poses, which might be standing or balancing poses